bozellqp/kbozell/writeups/HTB/Windows/Blackfield.md

 ```

-We note the domain name, BLACKFIELD.local, and port 5985 (usually WinRM) open.
+We note the domain name, BLACKFIELD.local, and port 5985 (usually WinRM) open.<br>
 We add the domain name to our /etc/hosts file and start probing SMB with NetExec.

 ## 2.2 Port 445 - SMB